 [ Read: Sea Turtle Facts For Kids ]

-7. How Do Water Animals Survive In The Ocean?
+How Do Aquatic Animals Survive In The Ocean?

 - Dolphins are so clever that they sleep with one eye open and half their brain awake, to keep a watch on predators and threats.